Weird Religious Beliefs

 - Social Causes

 This page lists websites that speak out for the rights of minority groups or neglected segments of society.
-Some of the issues which might be discussed on these sites include women's abortion rights, treatment of undocumented workers, separation of church and state, voting rights, and the protection of endangered species.

 - The Skeptical View